-You can automate the deployment of Windows Agents across your organization using Active Directory Group Policy.
+You can automate the installation and upgrade of Windows Agents across your organization using Active Directory Group Policy.
 To do this, you must:

 - 1. Extract .msi and .mst files from the Windows Agent installation kit - 2.
 Specify Agent installation options - 3.
 Push the Agent to systems using Active Directory Group Policy